cscott/Harpoon/Analysis/PA2/Mutation/PURITY-README.txt

 not mutate any pre-existent object, the invariants attached to those objects propagate over calls to that method.
-In addition, as a special case, our (and JML's) definition of purity allows a pure constructor to mutate fields of the "this" object.
+In addition, as a special case, our (and JML's) definition of purity allows a pure constructor to mutate fields of the "this" object.  [ However, as explained in the Section D. below, you may use the option "--no-jml-constructor-purity" to instruct the analysis to consider such constructors impure. ]